xan105/node-notification-state-ffi/README.md

 //5 (notifications can be freely sent)
 ```

-You can use this to easily know if an application is currently running in fullscreen (_main monitor_):
+You can use `queryUserNotificationState()` to easily know if an application is currently running in fullscreen on the user's primary display

 ```js
 import { isFullscreenAppRunning } from "notification-state-ffi";